Arithmetical Binary Decision Tree Traversals: Introduction

 \section{Introduction}

+It is important to represent the hierarchical structure information for machine learning.
 The recursive regularization \cite{recursiveRegularization} is proposed to hierarchically select features.
 The tree regularization is to enhance the interpretability of deep neural networks in \cite{BeyondSparsity}.
 A hierarchical classifier is built from the weights of the softmax layer in convolutional neural networks in \cite{nbdt}.
 A generalized tree representation termed \textit{TART} is based on transition matrix in \cite{Tart}.
 The regional tree regularizer is used to optimize the interpretability of deep neural networks in \cite{TreeRegu}.
-It is important to represent the hierarchical structure.

 \textit{QuickScorer} and \textit{RapidScorer}, as introduced in\cite{lucchese2015quickscorer} and \cite{ye2018rapidscorer}, accelerate the additive ensemble of regression trees in learning to rank by utilizing bitvectors to identify false nodes.
 The works \cite{lucchese2015quickscorer, dato2016fast, lettich2016gpu, lucchese2017quickscorer, FPGA2021} pay more attention to the implementation of additive tree models, while we focus on the theory of decision tree algorithms.
 Although the aim of these works are to speed up the industry-scale tree ensemble models, they inspire us to flatten the structure of binary decision trees via bit-matrix, which is the base to parameterize binary tree traversals.